CITIESair/citiesair.com/src/Components/AirQuality/AirQualityAlerts/README.md

   - An input field with email `Chips`
   - The user can type email addresses in and finalize each address by typing `Enter` or `spacebar`
   - Each email `Chip` has a `x` button to remove that email
-  - Clicking anywhere on an email `Chip` opens a dropdown menu that currently only has the option to `Edit` that email address.
-When an email addressed is being edited this way, it will be moved to the end of the input field
+  - Clicking anywhere on an email `Chip` opens a dropdown menu that has the option to `Edit` or `Copy` that email address.
+When an email addressed is being edited this way, it will be moved to the end of the input field.
+  - Supports email copying and pasting via mouse or keyboard shortcut
   - There are several checks in place for invalid user inputs:
     - Wrong email format (must be abc@def.xyz):